ADEOS-II (Advanced Earth Observing Satellite-II) / Midori-II

 32 kg, 0.8 m x 0.5 m x 0.25 m

 50 W (imaging mode)

 DCS is a NASDA/CNES joint development (CNES-NASDA agreement as of 1996) referred to as Argos-Next.
 The DCS offers worldwide capabilities for location and environmental data collection for fixed and moving platforms.
 The downlink frequency of 460-470 MHz with a data rate of 200 bit/s is added to the existing Argos system.
 The received frequency of the DCP (Data Collection Platform) is 401.65 MHz, the data rate of the DCP = 400 bit/s.
 Total DCS instrument mass = 76 kg, power consumption = 60 W.

 The Argos-Next instrument version offers a two-way messaging capability for enhanced service provision.
-So-called PMTs (Platform Messaging Transceivers) are being used by the ground segment platforms able to receive and interpret messages sent by the satellite.
-The new service spectrum permits for example to calibrate platform sensors and to manage duty cycle by switching terminals on and off when needed.
+So-called PMTs (Platform Messaging Transceivers) are being used by the ground segment platforms able to receive and interpret messages sent by satellite.
+The new service spectrum permits for example calibrating platform sensors and managing duty cycle by switching terminals on and off when needed.
 Argos-Next also supports secure message transmissions.
 32) 33)

 401.65 MHz±0.0405 MHz

 Receiving Signal Bit Error

 The main components of the ground system, which carries out the mission operation of ADEOS-II, are (Ref.
 3):

 1) Facilities and Organizations within JAXA